2 4 0 T U R B O . C O M

 The ABOVE RIGHT image shows a lowered suspension with a Roll Correction Spacer.
 More on that below.

 Here are some real world examples ABOVE of good versus bad control arm and tie rod position.
 Both of these cars are lowered with tires on the ground and with the suspension at rest.
-This first photo above shows pretty bad geometry.
-In the second photo a set of BNE Dynamics Quick Steer Roll Correction Arms have been installed to correct the geometry for this lowered 240.
+This first photo above shows pretty bad geometry, because the lower suspension arm and the steering rod are no longer horizontal.
+In the second photo a set of BNE Dynamics Quick Steer Roll Correction Spacers (QRSC) have been installed to correct the geometry for this lowered 240.

-When the racing suspension was developed for the Volvo 240 Turbo in the European Touring Car Championship, it was done using special spacers to correct the geometry for a lowered suspension.
-This worked perfectly.
-The modern approach to this is the spacers from BNE Dynamics below.
+When the racing suspension was developed for the Volvo 240 Turbo in the European Touring Car Championship, it was done using special custom spacers to correct the geometry for a lowered suspension.
+This worked fine.
+The more modern approach to this is the new specially engineered spacers from BNE Dynamics below.

 BNE also offers an optional version (shown below) which can be adjusted for STEERING ACKERMANN ANGLE.
-You can learn more about Ackermann in the Alignment Section HERE.
+You can learn more about Ackermann near the bottom of the Alignment Section HERE.

 This QSRC device is meant to be installed on the bottom of your strut housing in place of your original ball joint mount.
 Originally your ball joint bolts to the ball joint housing, which bolts to the bottom of the strut.